What Happens After Your Insurance Agent Leaves (Pang Seh!) The Industry Or Agency?

 “My agent is leaving for greener pastures, what will happen to my policy?”

-Most consumers are promised the utmost commitment (sometimes, the Sun and the Moon)while taking up a policy with an agent, but was only served a letter when the agent leaves.
+Most consumers are promised the utmost commitment (sometimes, the Sun and the Moon) while taking up a policy with an agent.

 There are mainly two reasons why agents leave: